 Juvenile & Family Court Division

-Significant changes are currently impacting all our lives because of the COVID-19 outbreak. in order to keep the safety and health of your family and Jefferson County citizens in the forefront of our thoughts, and in light of the recommendations of the CDC, Governor Inslee, county administration and the local public health department, we will be modifying our practices in the following ways:
+Significant changes are currently impacting all our lives because of the COVID-19 outbreak. in order to keep the safety and health of your family and Jefferson County citizens in the forefront of our thoughts, and in light of the recommendations of the CDC, requirements implemented by Governor Inslee, county administration, and the local public health department, we will be modifying our practices in the following ways:

-- Youth will not be required to report in person to their Juvenile Probation Counselor (JPC) until further notice.
-Your child’s JPC will be in touch with your child by telephone or text and arrange an electronic reporting schedule.
+- Youth will now report in person to their Juvenile Probation Counselor (JPC).
+This reporting can be done through home visits, Courthouse County Park visits or scheduled courthouse visits.
+Your child’s JPC will be in touch with your child by telephone or text and arrange a reporting schedule.

 - We will reduce the number of court hearings scheduled.
-If you have a current court hearing, please contact your JPC and your attorney immediately and discuss whether you need to appear in court.
+If you have a current court hearing, please contact your JPC and your attorney immediately and discuss whether you need to appear in court in person or court call.

 - We will not be providing direct transportation for youth unless specifically arranged with your child’s JPC.